TheWorldAvatar/Viz-Backend-Agent/README.md

 To get the count of upcoming scheduled tasks, users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/scheduled/count?type={contractType}}&startTimestamp={start}&endTimestamp={end}` endpoint.

 Users can also send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service/scheduled/filter?type={type}&field={field}&startTimestamp={start}&endTimestamp={end}` endpoint to retrieve all the distinct field options for a specific field on all scheduled tasks, where `{type}`is the requested identifier that must correspond to a target class in`./resources/application-form.json`, `{field}` is the target field, `start` and `end` are the UNIX timestamps for the corresponding starting and ending date of a period that the users are interested in.
+Users can also include an optional `search` parameter.

 ---